gdcho/gdcho/README.md

   </a>

    ## 🎤 Core Features
-  - **One-click detach** - a ghost icon button appears when you hover over any `<video>` element on any page
+  - **One-click detach**

+    When enabled, a GhostPlayer button appears when you hover over any `<video>` element; hides while the overlay is open, reappears on close
-  - **Zero-lag overlay** - the original video element is physically moved into the PiP window; no re-encoding or stream copying
+  - **Zero-lag overlay**

+    The original video element is physically moved into the PiP window; no re-encoding or stream copying
-  - **Hide Mode** - window goes black and video pauses when your cursor leaves; hover back in to instantly resume
+  - **Hide Mode**

+    Window goes black and video pauses when your cursor leaves; hover back in to instantly resume
-  - **Minimal controls** - seek bar, play/pause, volume, playback speed (0.5×–2×)
-  - **Keyboard shortcuts** - full keyboard control within the overlay window
-  - **Non-intrusive injection** - button uses `position: fixed` so it never breaks the host page layout
+  - **Smart injection**

+    Button only appears on real video players, not preview thumbnails or feed pages
-  - **Dynamic detection** - `MutationObserver` catches videos added after page load (SPAs, lazy-loaded players)
+  - **Dynamic detection**

+    `MutationObserver` catches videos added after page load (SPAs, lazy-loaded players)
-  - **Non-DRM only** - works with any unencrypted HTML5 video; DRM-protected streams are not supported

   <br/>
 </details>